cockroachdb/docs/v20.2/admin-ui-sessions-page.md

 On a secure cluster, this area of the Admin UI can only be accessed by a user with [`VIEWACTIVITY`](authorization.html#assign-privileges) privileges.
 Note that non-`admin` users will see only their own sessions, while `admin` users see sessions for all users.
 {{site.data.alerts.end}}

-The **Sessions** page of the Admin UI provides details of all open sessions on the cluster.
+The **Sessions** page of the Admin UI provides details of all open sessions in the cluster.

 To view this page, [access the Admin UI](admin-ui-overview.html#admin-ui-access) and click **Sessions** in the left-hand navigation.

 ## Sessions list

-Use the **Sessions** list to see the open sessions on the cluster.
+Use the **Sessions** list to see the open sessions in the cluster.
 This includes active and idle sessions.

 {{site.data.alerts.callout_info}}
-An session is *active* if it has an open transaction, and *idle* if it has no open transaction.
+A session is *active* if it has an open transaction (including implicit transactions, which are individual SQL statements), and *idle* if it has no open transaction.
 Active sessions consume [hardware resources](recommended-production-settings.html#hardware).
 {{site.data.alerts.end}}

 - If an active session also has an open transaction, the most recent SQL statement will be displayed in the **Statement** column.